Stay Connected with Farm to Plate Jobs: Subscribe to Vermont Food Systems News

 - Participating in large-scale conservation-based tree planting projects (carrying trees and equipment long distances and manually planting trees based on site-specific requirements)

-- Assisting with nursery specific tasks when needed (weeding and transplanting trees in the field as well as taking inventory for spring harvest)
+- Assisting with nursery specific tasks when needed (includes but is not limited to propagation in the greenhouse, weeding and transplanting trees in the field, mowing, and taking inventory for spring harvest)

 - Ability to stand for long periods of time

 - Ability to lift at least 50 pounds continuously

 - Ability to represent Intervale Conservation Nursery to the public

 - Driver’s license and car ownership are preferred, but not required